skip to Main Content

 It’s no secret that influencer marketing is a powerful tool for brands.
 When done correctly, it can generate excellent results.
 But all too often, brands make mistakes when working with influencers.

-One of the biggest mistakes is to vet influencers properly.
-You must ensure that an influencer has a relevant audience and is a good fit for your brand.
+One of the biggest mistakes is not properly vetting influencers.
+You must ensure an influencer has a relevant audience and fits your brand well.
 Otherwise, you could end up with negative publicity.

 It’s a brutal world for brands trying to make an impact with influencer marketing.
 Almost anyone can call themselves an “influencer” and start peddling products on social media.
 As a result, brands make all sorts of mistakes when working with influencers.